jamiegonzalez/idk/Spectral-Data-Quality-(continuous-eeg).md

 ## Details of the algorithm

 This routine returns the averaged single-sided amplitude of frequency bands via Fast Fourier Transform from 5 second windowed segments of the continuous EEG.
-The windows are created and randomly selected from 20% of entire dataset to speed the routine performance.
-Using the GUI (see below), you can press "RESET" to use the default frequency bands that are commonly used in the neurosciences, or input new bands.
-In addition, you can select which channels to output spectral data from (you should not include channels that are not brain data, like eye-tracking channels or photodiodes).
+The windows are created and randomly selected from a random 20% of the 5-second windows to increase speed.
+A fixed seed is used for selecting the random set of windows so that the results will be the same if the routine is run multiple times.

 ## Script equivalent